Notes on the Geography of Trinidad: Trinidad: The Lingering Past

 The old Ste.
 Madeleine Staff Club.

-A relic of colonial rule: the post office and court house at Siparia, south of San Fernando.
+British colonial offices at Siparia, south of San Fernando.

 Trinidad's first Forest Officer was appointed in 1901.
 A decade later, 266 square miles of forest reserve had been demarcated.